 Very few police officers are correctly trained to read the results of these tests.
 In fact, studies have shown that officers are incorrect about 95% of the time when it comes to the HGN.
 An officer who administers this test correctly must have a great deal of knowledge and experience in order for the HGN to hold its own in court.
 It is a complex process, involving the officer placing a stimulus approximately 12 to 15 inches from the offender’s nose and slightly above their eye level.
 Then, once the stimulus is administered, the officer must determine whether or not both of the subject’s eyes ‘track’ in a constant manner and whether their pupils remain a constant size as well.

-Various health-related factors could cause a person to fail any one of the three field sobriety tests.
+Various physical conditions could cause a person to fail any one of the three field sobriety tests.
 The first being problems with the inner ear (which regulates balance).
 A perfectly sober individual who has inner ear issues would be unable to perform to an officer’s satisfaction.
 Likewise, many individuals over the age of 65 have problems with these tests due to arthritis or orthopedic issues.
 If you failed a FST and fit one of these distinctions, contact a DUI attorney.
 Bay Area residents no longer have to live in fear of unlawful arrest, fines, or jail time due to DUIs.

 Given the difficulty of administering this test correctly it’s highly advisable to get help from a DUI attorney.
 Bay Area residents choose the skilled legal team at Summit Defense for all their DUI-related charges.